naufalHaidar12342/naufalHaidar12342/README.md

 ## Achievements

 Final thesis as conference proceeding, available at IEEE Xplore : [Human-Robot Interaction on Elderly Companion Robot Development Using Dual Intent Entity Transformer](https://ieeexplore.ieee.org/document/10405316)

+This paper explore the development of chatbot using RASA, an AI Agent platform that provides ready-to-use model with great customization, in part for building elderly companion robot to assist caretaker in Harapan Ibu Nursing Home, Semarang, Indonesia.
+As the author of this paper, initially I am tasked with developing the front-end/graphical user interface using React.js but in the later stage of development I also helps the back-end team with integrating RASA API into the chatbot.
+The decision to use DIET (Dual Intent Entity Transformer) was due to its practical use with RASA and state-of-the-art status, since there are not many research of chatbot development using DIET architecture

+As of now, the chatbot development is on pause due to lack of manpower, funding, and time.
+I am currently focused on developing my skills to be full-stack developer, but when the time is right it is possible to resume the progress of this chatbot development